 Definition and Applications

 The word ergonomics — “the science of work” is derived from the Greek ergon (work) and nomos (laws).
-Ergonomics (or human factors) is the scientific discipline concerned with the understanding of interactions among humans and other elements of a system, and the profession that applies theory, principles, data, and methods to design in order to optimize human well-being and overall system performance (ratified by the IEA Council, 2000).
+Ergonomics (or human factors) is the scientific discipline concerned with the understanding of interactions among humans and other elements of a system, and the profession that applies theory, principles, data, and methods to design in order to optimize human well-being and overall system performance.
 The terms ergonomics and human factors are often used interchangeably or as a unit (e.g., human factors/ergonomics – HF/E or E/HF), a practice that is adopted by the IEA.

 In order to practice effectively, human factors/ergonomics professionals who are specialists in a given domain or discipline must address issues and challenges with sufficient consideration of all of the relevant elements of HF/E. This assumes a broad understanding of other HF/E areas; however, actual problem solving requires participatory approaches through consultation with HF/E specialists in different domains as well as specialists in other relevant fields.